tylerjoy/workfi/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Refactor autocomplete feature to query from mongoDB
+- [ ] Refactor autocomplete functionality to query from mongoDB
-- [ ] Implement feature to save user's seach results upon post request (button click)
+- [ ] Implement functionality to save users seachers upon post request (button click)
 - [ ] Increase search times by adding 'local' database storage models for state-specific average rent data using mongoose

 See the [open issues](https://github.com/tylerjoy/workfi/issues) for a full list of proposed features (and known issues).